HPV and HIV

 I was living in with an ex-boyfriend; we were still sleeping together.
 I had made a life for myself where we were and I didn’t want to relocate.
 He began telling me that I needed to go get checked.
 Subsequently, I got an STD check and was told that I am HIV-positive and that I also have HPV (human papillomavirus) as well.
 At the time, I looked at it as being a death sentence and did not know what I was going to do or how long my life would be.

 I was just 18 years old at the time, and all I could think to do was move back to my hometown, so that’s what I did.
 After I moved back I began to think about how I could have contracted HIV and HPV.
-All that came to mind was my risky sex life that I was having from age 15 with my ex-boyfriend.
-He had pushed me into going to get tested for HIV, but did not go with me.
+All that came to mind was the risky sex life that I was having from age 15 with my ex-boyfriend.
+He had pushed me into going to get tested for HIV but did not go with me.

 I was upset with my diagnosis and started having an even wilder sex life– unprotected sex with people whom I told I was HIV-positive, who said they were also positive, as well as people who really didn’t care that I was positive.
 In 2006, I began going to the Infectious Disease Clinic at a local hospital.
 My HPV infection had become severe, and I had my first surgery for it that year.
 I had to have numerous rectal surgeries; doctors were removing masses and infections from my inner buttocks frequently from that year until recently.
 Thankfully, the surgeries have slowed down quite a bit since then– I’m down to one surgery every year or two.